-Diabetes management has become well suited to the use of telehealth and Remote Patient Monitoring, particularly because of its heavy reliance on self-management and use of home medical devices.
+Diabetes management has become a well suited use case for Remote Patient Monitoring (RPM) because of its heavy reliance on self-management and use of home medical devices.

-With Remote Patient Monitoring, patients can receive close and qualified monitoring remotely.
-The right solution enables continuous glucose monitoring for people with type 1 diabetes, and it can connect with devices such as CGM systems, insulin pumps, and Bluetooth glucose meters.
-The connected devices allow for easy upload of data from the patient at home to the cloud, making it possible for clinicians to review aggregated diabetes device data.
+Our RPM solution Levvel.connect enables continuous glucose monitoring for people with type 1 diabetes, and can connect with devices such as CGM systems, insulin pumps, and Bluetooth glucose meters.

 With the push of a button in the patient app, data from the patients’ medical devices are uploaded to the cloud, where clinicians can review them.

 No waiting time, no travel hassle or needing to take time off from work.